 We are required to assess the potential sites for housing development in our parish.
 These sites have been put forward by the landowner in response to a “call for sites” for Ashford Borough Council’s Local Plan 2030 or our Neighbourhood Plan Survey.
 Click on the site name to find out more.
-You can also read copies of site assessment reports, where available, and decisions taken by the Parish Council on land allocation in our Neighbourhood Plan.
+You can also read copies of our site assessment reports and decisions taken by the Parish Council on land allocation in our Neighbourhood Plan.

 - Braehead, Sandyhurst Lane

 - Land adjacent to Gardener’s House, Boughton Lees

 - Land adjacent to Aluph House, Pilgrims Way, Boughton Aluph

 Ashford Borough Council has written a Local Plan for the Borough, up to 2030.
 The Local Plan is an important document that makes site allocations for different development uses and sets out criteria-based policies to facilitate planning decisions.
 The Local Plan must identify sufficient land to provide for any new jobs and homes to 2030, as well as for Gypsy & Traveller sites, Leisure, Retail, Visitor and Tourism facilities.